Study: Coca-Cola Shaped China's Efforts To Fight Obesity

 Worldwide obesity rates have tripled from 13 percent in 1975 to 39 percent in 2016.
 The trend has drawn the attention of public health officials.

-In the late '90s and early 2000s, a consensus emerged in the public health community that beverages loaded with added sugar, like soda, are partly to blame.
-To curb consumption of these drinks countries have issued public health messages and enacted policies like soda taxes.
+In the late '90s and early 2000s, a consensus emerged in the public health community that beverages loaded with added sugar, such as soda, are partly to blame.
+To curb consumption of these drinks, countries have issued public health messages and enacted policies such as soda taxes.
 As a result, soda consumption is on the decline in many Western countries.

 That's bad news for soda giants, who want to grow their market.
-A series of reports from the New York Times in 2015 detailed how, in the U.S., Coca-Cola has tried to downplay the role of diet while supporting and amplifying research that emphasizes the importance of physical activity to bring down obesity rates.
-Whether their influence extended beyond Western countries into emerging markets like China was unclear until Greenhalgh's investigation.
+A series of reports from The New York Times in 2015 detailed how, in the U.S., Coca-Cola has tried to downplay the role of diet while supporting and amplifying research that emphasizes the importance of physical activity to bring down obesity rates.
+Whether their influence extended beyond Western countries into emerging markets such as China was unclear until Greenhalgh's investigation.

 She found that Coca-Cola promoted this message globally through the International Life Science Institute (ILSI), a research nonprofit set up by Coke executive Alex Malaspina in 1978.
 ILSI, according to its website, aims to foster collaboration between scientists from industry, government and academia.